Colectiv nightclub fire: Domestic

 Many artists canceled their concerts out of respect for the fire victims, including Delia, byron, and Luna Amară.
 On 1 November, 12,000 people gathered in Bucharest in a march of solidarity.
 Another 2,000 people gathered in front of the club to lay flowers and light candles.
 Similar commemorations took place in major cities across the country.
 Churches in the country held memorials for victims of the fire.
-In a national telethon organized by Intact Media Group, €1 million was raised in donations from viewers and companies, including Carrefour, Coca-Cola HBC AG, and Rompetrol.
+In a national telethon organized by Intact Media Group, €1 million was raised in donations from viewers and companies, including Carrefour, Coca-Cola HBC AG and Rompetrol.
 Another fundraising campaign (Nouă ne pasă – "We Care") was organized by the Romanian Red Cross together with Pro TV and Vodafone Romania.
 On 4 November, more than 20 Romanian artists organized a charity concert, the profit being donated to victims of the Club Colectiv tragedy.
 Some artists include Connect-R, Delia, Carla's Dreams, Marius Moga, Dan Bittman, Voltaj, Andreea Bănică, Alina Eremia and Lora.

 Two of the victims, Claudiu Petre and Adrian Rugină, were knighted to the National Order for Merit posthumously by President Iohannis for their efforts to save others in the fire.

 Between 9 and 16 November, the Romanian General Inspectorate for Emergency Situations conducted more than 1,000 inspections at national level, in bars, venues, clubs, cinemas and malls.
 ISU released a statement saying they found over 3,200 violations, leading to the permanent closure and suspension of some businesses.
 Many of these businesses lacked correct fire permits or firefighting equipment and neglected to hold fire drills, the Inspectorate said.
-ISU also noted widespread violations of bans on illegal flames, pyrotechnics and public smoking—and doled out fines totaling 8.6 million lei, or 2.07 million dollars.
+ISU also noted widespread violations of bans on illegal flames, pyrotechnics and public smoking—and doled out fines totaling 8.6 million lei, or US$2.07 million.